friederikewild/eyewellbeing.com/_treats/collecting_colours.md

 ![Outlined orange pumpkin](/images/page_unsplash_treats_outline_pumpkin.jpg "Outlined orange pumpkin")

-But as with all eye treats: **Be patient** with yourself and your eyes if it feels difficult in the beginning.
+As with all eye treats:
+**Be patient** with yourself and your eyes if it feels difficult in the beginning.
 Keep it fun and simple.
 Go along and be as exact or quick with it as it **feels good for you**.